ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

       LastAttemptStatus        - 0x0 (Success)
 </pre>

- - Dump the FMP information advertised by the firmware using the command: `CapsuleApp -P`
+ - #### D. Dump the FMP information advertised by the firmware using the command: `CapsuleApp -P`
      - Expected Result:
          - The ImageTypeId fields match the FwClass advertised by the ESRT
          - The AUTHENTICATION_REQUIRED attribute is set indicating that image authentication is required
      - See example below:
 <pre>
     FS0:\EFI\BOOT\app\CapsuleApp.efi -P